In this easy-to-follow tutorial, we will show you how to install and manage UFW (Uncomplicated Firewall) on Raspberry Pi.

 Disable the Firewall

-If you have a connection problem it’s a good idea to disable the Raspberry Pi firewall and then retest to see if you can connect.
+If you have a connection problem, it’s good to disable the Raspberry Pi firewall and then retest to see if you can connect.

 sudo ufw disable

-Let us know in the comments below anything you would add to this guide or any other useful command you may know that may help others.
+Let us know in the comments below anything you would add to this guide or any other helpful command you may know that may help others.